dotnet/roslyn/docs/features/source-generators.cookbook.md

 **User scenario:** As a generator author I want to be able to augment a users code with new functionality.

 **Solution:** Require the user to make the class you want to augment be a `partial class`, and mark it with e.g. a unique attribute, or name.
-Look for any classes marked for generation and generate the a matching `partial class` that contains the additional functionality.
+Look for any classes marked for generation and generate a matching `partial class` that contains the additional functionality.

 **Example:**